HewlettPackard/oneview-sdk-ruby/README.md

 For more examples and test-scripts, see the [examples](examples/) directory and [rubydoc.info](http://www.rubydoc.info/gems/oneview-sdk-ruby) documentation.

 ## Custom Requests
-In most cases, interracting with Resource objects is enough, but sometimes you need to make your own custom requests to OneView.
+In most cases, interacting with Resource objects is enough, but sometimes you need to make your own custom requests to OneView.
 This project makes it extremely easy to do with some built-in methods for the Client object.
 Here are some examples:

 ```ruby